spacehuhn/PacketMonitor/README.md

 **The shopping list:**
 - an ESP8266 (doesn't matter which module or board)
 - SSD1306 or SH1106 I2C OLED Display 128x64 pixel
-- [Optional] a button (if you use a dev. board with a flash button on it you can use that instead)
+- [Optional] a button (if you use a dev. board with a flash button on it, you can use that instead)
 - wires to connect everything

 You can also buy a ready to use board wich comes with the code preflashed and ready to use!